-- 29. The Combined Authority shall maintain and update as necessary a Strategic Economic Plan, setting out the long-term ambitions for the development of the economy, and summarising strategies and plans to enhance the sustainable and inclusive economic growth of the Tees Valley.
+30. The Combined Authority shall maintain and update as necessary a Strategic Economic Plan, setting out the long-term ambitions for the development of the economy, and summarising strategies and plans to enhance the sustainable and inclusive economic growth of the Tees Valley.
 The Plan will be developed in cooperation with Cabinet and the Local Enterprise Partnership, the wider business community, the Overview and Scrutiny committee, other stakeholders, and with public engagement and consultation.
-It shall be proposed by the Mayor to the Cabinet, for consideration and agreement. - 30.
-The Strategic Economic Plan will incorporate a Strategic Transport Plan, fulfilling the statutory role of a local transport plan for the Tees Valley, and any other strategies and plans which the Combined Authority agree as necessary for the delivery of its functions.
+It shall be proposed by the Mayor to the Cabinet, for consideration and agreement.